How to travel by high-speed train in Italy

 Italo is a private company that started operating in April 2012.
 Italo’s offerings are similar to Trenitalia’s and the company receives excellent reviews.

-Trenatalia ticket kiosk at the Venice train station.
+Trenitalia ticket kiosk at the Venice train station.

 How to buy Italy rail tickets

 It’s effortless to purchase tickets online directly from the rail operator or a website like Trainline.
-Ticket availability usually open 4 months in advance.
-Be sure to purchase as early as possible for summer months and end of year holidays.

 You can take a look at the Trainline website here.

 Note - This blog post contains affiliate links.
-This means that if we are recommending a product, activity or a hotel, we might be receiving a small commission if you buy or book from these links.
+This means that if we recommend a product, activity, or hotel, we might receive a small commission if you buy or book through these links.
 This is done at no additional cost to you.
 We only recommend products we have personally used or have thoroughly researched.

-You can also purchase tickets from kiosks in the train stations, these work particularly well for unreserved regional trains and specialty trains such as the non-stop train to Rome’s airport and the train to Milan’s airport.
+You can also purchase tickets from kiosks in the train stations; these work particularly well for unreserved regional trains and specialty trains such as the non-stop train to Rome’s airport and the train to Milan’s airport.

 Major Italy train station cheat sheet: